Intelsat 708: Investigation

 After the launch failure, the Chinese investigation found that the inertial measurement unit had failed because of a faulty wire.
 However, the satellite insurance companies insisted on an Independent Review Committee (IRC) as a condition of providing insurance for future Chinese satellite launches.
 Loral, Hughes, and other U.S. aerospace companies participated in the Review Committee, which issued a report in May 1996 that identified a different cause of the failure in the inertial measurement unit.
 The cause of failure was a poorly soldered gold-aluminium bonding point inside the inertial measurement unit.
 The Chinese report was then changed to match the findings of the Review Committee.
-The Long March rocket family did not experience another mission failure until August 2011.
+The Long March rocket family did not experience another mission failure until August 2011 when a Long March 2C failed carrying the Shijian 11-04 satellite.

 In 1997, the U.S. Defense Technology Security Administration found that China had obtained "significant benefit" from the Review Committee and could improve their "launch vehicles ... ballistic missiles and in particular their guidance systems".
 In 1998, the U.S. Congress reclassified satellite technology as a munition that was subject to ITAR, returning export control from the Commerce Department to the State Department.
 In 2002, Loral paid in fines and compliance expenses to settle allegations of violating export control regulations.

-No export licenses to China have been issued since 1996, and an official at the Bureau of Industry and Security emphasized in 2016 that "no U.S.-origin content, regardless of significance, regardless of whether it's incorporated into a foreign-made item, can go to China".
+No export licenses to China have been issued since 1996.
+An official at the Bureau of Industry and Security emphasized in 2016 that "no U.S.-origin content, regardless of significance, regardless of whether it's incorporated into a foreign-made item, can go to China".

 Intelsat 708 contained sophisticated communications and encryption technology.
 Members of the Loral security team searched the toxic environment around the crash site to recover sensitive components, returning with complaints of bulging eyes and severe headaches requiring oxygen therapy.
 The Chinese government never elaborated on whether this could be an issue to local villagers in the future, however.
 They were initially reported by the U.S. Department of Defense monitor to have succeeded in recovering "the [satellite's] encryption-decryption equipment".
 The most sensitive FAC-3R circuit boards were not recovered, but "were mounted near the hydrazine propellant tanks and most likely were destroyed in the explosion...
 Because the FAC-3R boards on Intelsat 708 were uniquely keyed, the National Security Agency (NSA) remains convinced that there is no risk to other satellite systems, now or in the future, resulting from having not recovered the FAC-3R boards from the PRC".